qrtl/smi-custom/fastapi_partner_mgmt/readme/CONFIGURE.md

 - Go to Preference under user menu item.
 - Generate api key under Account Security tab.

-This module depends on the 'fastapi_auth_user_apikey'.
-Therefore, please adhere to the configuration steps outlined in this module.
+The partner schema used in this module should be extended in the fastapi_partner_mgmt_field module, which is a dependency of this module.